IntelLabs/hec-p-isa-tools/kerngen/README.md

   `ParserResult`, an object containing all the parsed information.
 Note that the object is lazy in generating the P-ISA operations which are returned as a python generator when the `get_pisa_ops` method is called.
-Note that one current perculiarity is that once a parser is instantiated that a generator must be set before parsing can be done.
+Note that one current peculiarity is that once a parser is instantiated that a generator must be set before parsing can be done.
 This is a current limitation that `kerngen` currently can only have kernels defined under the `pisa_generators` directory.